helpexe/h4i-umd-workshop/README.md

 - Workshop Zoom Recording - TO BE ADDED

 ## Running the app
+> IMPORTANT: Make sure you complete the instructions outlined in the Setup Guide before attempting to run the app.

 To run the app, type `npm start` into the terminal.
 You can toggle the terminal by pressing `Ctrl + c` on Windows/Linux or `⌘ + c` on Mac.\